Rayzhu777/Hotel-reservations-forecast/README.md

-Only the discussion part involved with other two members' models.
+Only the discussion part involved with other two members' models' results.